 People who visit the observatory ask me all the time “so what kind of scopes do you recommend?”
 And because I know they’ll forget the information, I give them my card and tell them to contact me so I can follow up!
 Most never do.
 Maybe they found a good scope, maybe they ended up getting a bad one, or simply lost interest and gave up.

-Either way, someone like me can’t help you if you don’t ask or follow up, and if you go ahead and get a POS only for you to be told later “it’s a trash telescope,” then that’s your fault!
+Either way, someone like me can’t help you if you don’t ask or follow up, and if you go ahead and get a cheap POS only for you to be told later “it’s a trash telescope,” then that’s your fault!

 Great first telescopes don’t need to be super fancy, include a motor drive for tracking, nor do they need any computer software.
 You can get good all around telescopes in the $200 price range, and they can be good investments in return.
 They can have equatorial mounts which enable you to track with Earth’s rotation, or they can be Dobsonian reflectors that are easy and ready to use straight out of the box.

-Do people end up getting the so called “trash scopes” before graduating to a better one?
+Do many people end up getting the so called “trash scopes” before graduating to a better one?
 Sure.
 But most people who purchase these pieces of junk that collect dust after one or two uses end up giving it away for free, spider webs included!

 Help Grow Orion Bear Astronomy by donating $1